 - The Government Museum

-Next up on our list is the Government Museum in Jhansi.
-India is gem with rich culture, must-see architectural places, but mostly the archaeological gems.
+Next up on our list of historical places in Jhansi is the Government Museum.
+India is a gem with rich culture, must-see architectural places, but mostly the archaeological gems.
 This museum is one of the most eligible examples to prove the same.
 This enormous museum has wonderful paintings, age-old weapons, manuscripts from time unknown and beautifully carved sculptures from the Chandela Dynasty as well as the Gupta Dynasty.
 These archeological collections are of great value and knowledge for one and all.
 But mostly, it will have you amazed by the intriguing beauty and perfection of these artifacts which belongs to an era where technology did not exist.

 - The Chirgaon